groboclown/petronia/docs/architecture.md

 * A request to remove a participant from the system.
 All non-core participants must be aware of this message.
 * A notification when a participant completed its removal.
 All non-core participants must send this message when completed removal.

 Events run through the event bus can be one of several priorities.
 These indicate a suggestion for when the event should run in relation to other events.
 There is never a requirement that events run in the current thread or process, and instead events should be always thought of as running outside the thread of execution from the source that triggered it.
+Likewise, there isn't a ordering to the events, as the event bus can make decisions about when to run them.

-* NOW - the event should run as soon as possible, before other events of a lower priority.
-Event listeners for NOW priority events should not run long operations, and instead delegate those to other events.
+* HIGH - the event should run as soon as possible, before other events of a lower priority.
+Event listeners for HIGH priority events should not run long operations, and instead delegate those to other events.
 * NORMAL - the standard event processing priority.
 Event listeners should not run long-blocking operations.
 * IO - dedicated for long running, possibly blocking operations, such as reading from a network for file.
+These almost always run in a thread separate from the others to prevent locking the event threads.

+A special exception should be made for the `register event` action, because this must be handled before any other event to avoid a race condition where an event is registered, then delayed in a separate thread to run after the next event.

 #### Events